in4lio/yupp/doc/glance.md

 A glance at the yupp
 --------------------

-Here you can get acquainted with __yupp__ lexical preprocessor by exploring a small example:
+Here you can get acquainted with __yupp__ lexical preprocessor by exploring a small example [glance.yu-cpp](pic/glance.yu-cpp.md).<br>
-[glance.yu-cpp](pic/glance.yu-cpp.md).<br>
 The preprocessing result is [glance.cpp](../eg/glance/glance.cpp).